Martin Devaney: Barnsley

 Devaney joined the coaching staff at Barnsley in 2015 and was put in charge of the Under-23s in February 2018 after stepping up from leading the Under-18s.
 He was linked with the vacant manager's job at Morecambe in October 2019.

 On 24 April 2022, following the sacking of Poya Asbaghi, Devaney was appointed as caretaker manager for the rest of the season.
 With relegation from the Championship already confirmed, Barnsley lost their final three games.
 Former teammate Michael Duff was appointed as the club's new manager in July and he named Devaney as part of his backroom staff.
 He was named as an assistant head coach by new head coach Neill Collins in July 2023.

 On 22 April 2024, Devaney was once again appointed caretaker manager of Barnsley after Collins was sacked.
 The club had one game left to play of the 2023–24 campaign, needing victory to secure a place in the League One play-offs.
 The match was drawn, though Barnsley qualified regardless, owing to results elsewhere going their way.
 The first leg of the semi-final was a 3–1 home defeat to Bolton Wanderers and they were eliminated from the play-offs despite going on to win the away leg.
 He returned to an assistant role under new head coach Darrell Clarke in May 2024.
 Conor Hourihane was put in caretaker charge when Clarke was sacked in March 2025, with Devaney in an assistant role.
 Hourihane was named as Clarke's permanent successor the following month and Devaney subsequently left the club.

 Port Vale

 Devaney joined Port Vale as a first-team coach in July 2025, where he would work under former Barnsley teammate Darren Moore.
+Devaney departed the club in January 2026, shortly after Moore left the club.